0xcaff/docker-forte-core-build/README.md

 includes:

 * a node environment with yarn
-* a nightly rust toolchain (2018-01-20) along with clippy and rustfmt
+* a stable rust toolchain along with clippy and rustfmt
 * [wait-for]
 * clang
 * cmake